The United States Mint Introduces the First Five Ounce Silver Bullion Coin in the 2017 America The Beautiful Series.

 On the Back of the Coin

-The Effigy Mound National Monument coin features a depiction of three Native American effigy mounds, a bird and two bears.
+The Effigy Mounds National Monument coin features a depiction of three Native American effigy mounds, a bird and two bears.
 The words “E Pluribus Unum” and “Effigy Mounds” and “Iowa ” are emblazoned on the coin.
 The coin’s reverse was designed by Richard Masters and sculpted by United States Mint Sculptor-Engraver Renata Gordon.

-The Effigy Mound National Monument is located in Iowa and established in 1949.
+The Effigy Mounds National Monument is located in Iowa and established in 1949.
 The National Monument protects over 200 Native American Indian earthworks created one to two thousand years old.
 Some of the mounds are in the form of animals including birds, bear, deer, buffalo, lynx, turtles and mountain lions.
 The bear and birds are the most common effigy mounds found in the National Monument and are depicted on the ATB coin.
 Effigy mounds have been found in the United States’ mid-west in Iowa, southeast Minnesota and southern Wisconsin and along the Wisconsin-Illinois boundary.

 While the effigy mound forms are easily identifiable, and appear to be the work of dozens of different Indian tribes, their purpose is not so easily determined.
 Researchers belief the mounds were compiled in effigy to the deceased animals and may have formed ancient burial grounds.
 Other researchers suspect that the effigy mounds delineated Native American hunting grounds.